 Initiations and studies are entirely free of charge.

-The Aesthetic Rose+Croix (ARC) is comprised of an exterior Chivalric Order, and interior Rose+Croix degrees.
+The Aesthetic Rose+Croix (ARC) is comprised of an exterior Chivalric Order (the Rosicrucian Order of the Temple and the Grail), and interior Rose+Croix degrees.
 The Degrees of the Chivalric Order are:

 "As certain also of your own poets have said.”
 Acts xvii.
 28.